fru-io/docs/freshdesk/freshdesk/general/policies/https-on-ddev-live.md

 ## Non-Let's Encrypt certificates

-For clients with a dedicated Technical Account Manager, we currently offer limited support for bringing your own certificate to the DDEV-Live platform.
+For clients with a dedicated Technical Account Manager, we currently offer limited support for bringing your own certificate to the Fru.io platform.
 If this is a requirement for your deployment, please reach out to your TAM for more details.

 As a general guideline, we require a minimum term of three years.
 Additionally, we do not monitor or renew certificates that you have provided to us, so we ask that you notify us 90 days before the certificate expires and provide us with an updated certificate as soon as you're able to get one from your certificate issuer.